 Piperine taken with a supplement like curcumin will prevent the liver from breaking down the curcumin before absorption.
-Piperine elevates other supplement levels in your body which can be good in some case.
+Piperine also elevates other supplement levels in your body which can be good in some cases.
 And detrimental in others.

 You’ll often see BioPerine® added as a compound in some nootropic or supplement stacks.
 BioPerine® is a patented form of Piperine that is said to significantly enhance the bioavailability of various nutrients through increased absorption.

-Dosage is typically 5 – 20 mg of Piperine.
+Dosage is typically 5 – 20 mg per day of Piperine.